 - Metal frame and body panels: Aluminum and steel are the most valuable materials for scrap.

-- Wiring and appliances: Scrap yards often take copper wiring, old fridges, and stoves.
+- Wiring and appliances: Scrap yards take copper wiring, old fridges, and stoves.

 - Plastic components and fiberglass: Some facilities recycle these, depending on local capabilities.

-If your camper is mostly metal, it could fetch a modest scrap value between $100 and $500, depending on weight, materials, and the current metal market.
-Aluminum frames generally bring in more value than steel ones due to higher recycling rates.
+If your camper is mostly metal, it could fetch $100 to $500 in scrap value, depending on weight, materials, and the current metal market.
+Aluminum frames generally bring more than steel.

-- Remove propane tanks and fuel: These are considered hazardous and cannot be processed at scrap yards.
-Take them to a designated gas cylinder recycling site instead.
+- Remove propane tanks and fuel: These are hazardous and can’t be processed at scrap yards.
+Take them to a designated gas cylinder recycling site.

-- Drain all fluids: Coolants, oils, and other liquids should be disposed of safely at a waste facility.
+- Drain all fluids: Coolants, oils, and other liquids should go to a waste facility.

 - Clear out non-recyclable materials: Upholstery, wood, and insulation usually need separate disposal.